What is 'newsworthy' in the digital era?

 With the internet came blogs, social media, apps, forums, review websites and others, completely changing the way people look for information, build their opinion, and purchase products and services.
 Consequently, PR should be thought of completely differently.
 What we call ‘news’ is different online than on a traditional broadsheet.

 How then should you adapt your PR strategy to this digital world?

-By definition, newsworthy defines something that can make the news
+Newsworthy: something that can make the news

 At first sight, the definition of newsworthy is pretty simple: it designates anything that can make the news.
 But when it comes to PR, the meaning of ‘news’ is vast, especially in 2017 as there are so many types of content produced by many different players (bloggers, journalists, influencers…).

 Most businesses only understand ‘news’ in the sense of a ‘sensational story’, so they automatically think: ‘PR is not for my business'.
 Yet, there are so many different options, not only through journalists, to get your brand talked about.

 Innovation is a buzzword.
 Being disruptive, building a product or service that will change the world, or at least your industry sector, should easily catch people’s attention.

 Journalists are always looking for these kinds of stories, and more and more blogs now focus on new technologies, sustainability, entrepreneurship and innovation.
 Recently, podcasts have also become very popular, and a lot of them put the spotlight on entrepreneurs, disruptive products, and new ideas.
 As a small business or startup, getting interviewed by a podcaster can seriously boost the profile of your business and even your sales.
 Is it something that you have been looking at?

 For a small business, a newsworthy story can simply be a story that explains what your business is doing, what difference it makes in your sector, what solution it provides or what gap it fills.
 By answering these questions you should already have a good idea of what to send to journalists, bloggers and podcasters.